-- 4.2.5 characteristics, both physical and experiential, that combine to create a distinct sense of place. - The distribution of the four Landscape Character Areas within the setting of West Mersea are shown on 4.2.6 Figure 1.2, and their character and key visual characteristics are detailed below.
+- 4.2.5 'Landscape Character Areas' are geographically unique areas with a recognisable pattern of landscape characteristics, both physical and experiential, that combine to create a distinct sense of place. - 4.2.6 The distribution of the four Landscape Character Areas within the setting of West Mersea are shown on Figure 1.2, and their character and key visual characteristics are detailed below.